YoffeG/PyDynamicaLC/README.md

 INPUT
 ===

-Each of the following is a dictionary which should contain the entries the exact entries listed here.
+Each of the following is a dictionary which should contain the exact entries listed here.

 ## Integration_Params:
     # t_min = t0 of integration [days]